devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

       container-name: jwt-pizza-service
       image: ${{ steps.build-image.outputs.image }}
    ```
+   🚧 not sure what this is supposed to say ("update of the ECS service")
 1. Deploy the new task definition and update of the ECS service.
 This will trigger ECS to create a rolling deployment of the new container and update the application load balancer to expose the new container.
    ```yml
    - name: Deploy new task definition